 Step 4: Enter the Purchase & Rehab Information

-The next section goes over the property purchase and rehab.
+The next section goes over the property purchase and rehab:

 Here is what you should customize:

-Purchase Price: the amount you're paying to purchase this property.
+Purchase Price: the amount you're paying to purchase this property

 After Repair Value: the estimated market value of the property after the rehab work is complete.
-This will be used to calculate the refinance loan information.
+This will be used to calculate the refinance loan information

 Financing (Purchase): if you're going to use financing to purchase and rehab this property, enter the details of your loan in this section, including the loan type, interest rate, and term.
-Disable financing if this is a cash purchase.
+Disable financing if this is a cash purchase

 Purchase Costs: these are all costs and fees associated with purchasing the property, also called closing costs.
 Examples include loan points, escrow fees and property inspection fees.
-You can enter a total amount as a percentage of the purchase price, or click the Itemize button and enter a detailed list of each purchase cost separately.
+You can enter a total amount as a percentage of the purchase price, or click the Itemize button and enter a detailed list of each purchase cost separately

 Next, use the Rehab Costs section to customize your rehab budget for this project:

 Cost Overrun: this is the anticipated increase of the rehab budget beyond the originally planned amount.
-Think of it as a safety buffer in case you have unexpected expenses.
+Think of it as a safety buffer in case you have unexpected expenses

-Note: The holding costs during the rehab phase will be automatically calculated for you based on the Operating Expenses you'll enter later.
+Note: the holding costs during the rehab phase will be automatically calculated for you based on the Operating Expenses you'll enter later.

 Click the Next Section button at the bottom of the page to continue: